-2) Contributions: The contributions of this paper can be summarized as follows:
+The contributions of this paper can be summarized as follows:

-- We introduce a novel location selection task, namely the k-Collective Influential Facility Placement problem, and theoretically prove this problem is NP-Hard. - We present a greedy algorithm with an $(1 \frac{1}{e})$ approximation ratio.
+We introduce a novel location selection task, namely the k-Collective Influential Facility Placement problem, and theoretically prove this problem is NP-Hard.

-- We propose another algorithm by employing FM Sketch to further improve the efficiency and provide the corresponding theoretical study. - Experimental evaluations on real-world datasets show that our methods are effective and efficient.
+- We present a greedy algorithm with an (1 1/e) approximation ratio.
+We propose another algorithm by employing FM Sketch to further improve the efficiency and provide the corresponding theoretical study. - Experimental evaluations on real-world datasets show that our methods are effective and efficient. - We extensively present two more general problems, and propose approximate solutions correspondingly.

 The rest of the paper is organized as follows.
-We review the related work in Section II.
-The formalized problem definition is given in Section III.
-Afterwards, we present our solutions and conduct theoretical studies in Section IV.
-The experimental results are demonstrated in Section V. Lastly, we conclude our work in Section VI.
+We review the related work in Sect.
+2. The formalized problem definition is given in Sect.
+3. Afterwards, we present our solutions and conduct theoretical studies in Sect.
+4. In Sect.
+5, we present two other general extensions to the k-Collective Influential Facility Placement problem and give the corresponding solutions.
+The experimental results are demonstrated in Sect.
+6. Lastly, we conclude our work in Sect.
+7.